Multi-Node Cluster Deployment#

 docker save ghcr.io/amdresearch/auplc-dl:latest -o auplc-dl.tar

-ansible workers -m shell -a "k3s ctr images import /tmp/auplc-dl.tar"
+ansible agent -m shell -a "k3s ctr images import /tmp/auplc-dl.tar"

 cd runtime